-Cellist Edward Arron, a native of Cincinnati, made his New York recital debut in 2000 at the Metropolitan Museum of Art, and has since appeared in recital, as a soloist with major orchestras, and as a chamber musician throughout North America, Europe and Asia.
-In 2013, Arron completed a ten-year residency as the Artistic Director of the Metropolitan Museum Artists in Concert series, created in 2003 to celebrate the 50th anniversary of the Museum’s Concerts and Lectures series.
+Cellist Edward Arron made his New York recital debut in 2000 at the Metropolitan Museum of Art, and has since appeared in recital, as a soloist with major orchestras, and as a chamber musician throughout North America, Europe and Asia.
+In 2013, Arron completed a ten-year residency as the Artistic Director of the Metropolitan Museum Artists in Concert series, created to celebrate the 50th anniversary of the Museum’s Concerts and Lectures series.
 Currently, he is the Artistic Director of the Musical Masterworks concert series in Old Lyme, as well as the Festival Series in Beaufort, SC.
 Additionally, Arron curates a series, “Edward Arron and Friends,” at the Caramoor International Music Festival, and is the co-artistic director along with his wife, pianist Jeewon Park, of the Performing Artists in Residence series at the Clark Art Institute in Williamstown, MA.
 Arron tours as a member of the Ehnes Quartet.
 A graduate of The Juilliard School, Arron serves on the faculty at University of Massachusetts Amherst.